-Emphasize on the Whole Self and Bring Your Mommy Energy into the Office
+Bring Your Whole Self and Mommy Energy to the Office

 Apply what you have learned from being a parent thus far into the workplace.
 Many parental lessons apply to leadership dilemmas.
-Trust your mother’s intuition when you feel that how you could solve a problem at home is the same as how you’d solve a problem at work and vice versa.
-Also, when you use your mommy energy at work it’s fueled by the love you have for your family.
+Trust your mother’s intuition when you feel that the way you could solve a problem at home is the same as how you’d solve a problem at work, and vice versa.
+Also, when you use your mommy energy at work, it’s fueled by the love you have for your family.

-I bet another part of the reason you enjoy your Working Mom role is because you are providing for your family.
-Don’t leave family life at home, it’s a part of you and it can work in your favor.
+Another part of the reason you enjoy your working mom role is because you are providing for your family.
+Don’t leave family life at home; it’s a part of you and it can work in your favor.

-Making your passions known, with a good story, helps people remember you when it comes time to assign projects.
-Put into words why did you get into your field?
+Making your passions known with a good story helps people remember you when it comes time to assign projects.
+Put into words why you chose your field.
 What kind of projects do you excel in and why?
 What are your strengths and how do you use them to fulfill your passions?

-Write down the top ten career challenges you’ve faced.
+Write down the top 10 career challenges you’ve faced.
 Why did you go for it?
 Did you succeed or fail?
 What lesson did you learn from it?
-If you succeeded what experience did you earn?
+If you succeeded, what experience did you earn?
 If you failed, treat it like a lesson, not a letdown.
 What was the lesson?

 You need to be clear about where you’ve been so you know where you’re headed.